rundeckpro/training-service-oriented/README.md

 ### Jobs
 Seven jobs are loaded into the "simple" project:

-* activate_version : activate the app version
+* utils/activate_version : activate the app version
+* utils/stage_webapp : stage the app
+* utils/url_exists : check if the url exists
 * deploy : deploy the app
-* stage_webapp : stage the app
 * start : start the app
 * status : get the app status
 * stop : stop the app

-* url_exists : check if the url exists
+Several jobs are organized into a "utils" group since they support the other jobs and aren't typically used directly.

 ### Nodes